PhrSite/SipLibDocumentation/index.md

 The classes in this library support the following protocols.
 1. Session Initiation Protocol (SIP, RFC 3261) over UDP, TCP and TLS
 2. Session Description Protocol (SDP, RFC 8866)
+3. An Offer/Answer Model with the Session Description Protocol (SDP) (RFC 3264)
 3. Real Time Protocol (RTP, RFC 3550) for transport of audio, video and Real Time Text
 4. Real Time Text (RTT, RFC 4103)
 5. Message Session Relay Protocol (MSRP, RFC 4975) using TCP or TLS